leddoo/kibi/main.md

 - todo:
     - ssa form:
+        - more compiler features:
+            - constants.
+            - functions.
+            - lists.
+            - tables.
+            - globals.
         - validation:
             - args point to `StmtData::has_output`.
             - check that all args are defined in the cfg.
             - ensure all uses are dominated by their defs.
-        - use new compiler.
         - some end-to-end tests.
             - to replace vm tests for now.
             - the `a + do` thing.
-        - more compiler features:
-            - numbers.
-            - constants.
-            - functions.
-            - lists.
-            - tables.
-            - globals.

         - debug:
             - generate info.
             - option to not optimize things out.